Eye Care For Your Pet With A Veterinary Ophthalmology Specialist

 Registered Veterinary Technician

 Reyna was born and raised in Salinas and has always loved animals.
 She graduated from Hartnell College and completed the Animal Health program in 2010, then became a Registered Veterinary Technician.
 Reyna has worked in small animal general practice since graduating college, and started working with ophthalmology in 2018.
 She is bilingual and enjoys helping people learn and understand how to care for their pets.
 She has a merle chihuahua named Lucy who is the light of her life and spoiled as can be.
 Outside of work she loves to travel the world and learning about different cultures.

-Haylie has been a Veterinary Receptionist for seven years, previously at a general practice veterinarian before joining the team at Ophthalmology for Animals and continuing with Veterinary Eye Clinic.
+Haylie has been a Client Services Representative for seven years, previously at a general practice veterinarian before joining the team at Ophthalmology for Animals and continuing with Veterinary Eye Clinic.
 Haylie grew up in Monterey County and has always had a love for animals.
 She grew up riding horses and spending summers at her family cabin in south Monterey County along with their family pets.
 She enjoys spending time outdoors with her chocolate lab and her cat.